awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 Each statement must contain one `Action` element\.
 The value is a list \(a JSON array\) of strings that identify AWS services and actions that are allowed or denied by the statement\.

 Each string consists of the abbreviation for the service \(such as "s3", "ec2", "iam", or "organizations"\), in all lowercase, followed by a colon and then an action from that service\.
 The actions are case\-sensitive, and must be typed as shown in each service's documentation\.
 Generally, they are all typed with each word starting with an uppercase letter and the rest lowercase\.
 For example: `"s3:ListAllMyBuckets"`\.

 You also can use an asterisk as a wildcard to match multiple actions that share part of a name\.
 The value `"s3:*"` means all actions in the S3 service\.
 The value `"ec2:Describe*"` matches only the EC2 actions that begin with "Describe"\.

+**Note**
-The wildcard can appear only by itself or at the very end of the string\. `"*"` or `"ec2:Describe*"` are both valid, while `"iam:*User"` is not valid\.
+In an SCPs the wildcard \(\*\) character in an `Action` element can be used only by itself or at the end of the string\.
+It cannot appear at the beginning or middle of the string\.
+Therefore, `"servicename:action*"` is valid, but `"servicename:*action"` and `"servicename:some*action"` are both invalid in SCPs\.

 The examples in the preceding sections show simple `Action` elements that use wildcards to enable an entire service\.
 The following example shows an SCP with a statement that permits account administrators to delegate describe, start, stop, and terminate permissions for EC2 instances in the account\.
-This is another example of a whitelist, and is useful when the default `Allow *` policies are ***not*** attached so that, by default, permissions are implicitly denied\.
+This is another example of a [whitelist](orgs_getting-started_concepts.md#whitelisting), and is useful when the default `Allow *` policies are ***not*** attached so that, by default, permissions are implicitly denied\.
 If the default `Allow *` policy is still attached to the root, OU, or account to which the following policy is attached, then the policy has no effect:

 ```
 {